Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 • Background remover for professional headshots

-Real-world example: I needed a 40-slide deck for a social media course module.
-Instead of designing each slide manually (6+ hours), I used Magic Design to generate the initial deck from my outline, then spent 45 minutes customizing.
-The AI understood visual hierarchy and maintained consistency across all slides.
+Real-world example: A 40-slide deck for a social media course module would take 6+ hours to design manually.
+Using Magic Design to generate the initial deck from an outline, then spending 45 minutes customizing, cuts that dramatically.
+The AI understands visual hierarchy and maintains consistency across all slides.

 Time savings: 4-6 hours per course on design work